ansiblejunky/ansible-macos-provisioner/README.md

 ### dot_clean

 Mac file systems and FAT32.
 You might notice when working with FAT32 file systems (often on USB drives) that there are files created with a dot-underscore prefix (._).
 These are created in order to handle the different attributes that are managed by the different file systems.
-You can clean them using the not-so-famous 'dot_clean' tool that comes with the Mac OSX.
+You can clean them using the not-so-famous 'dot_clean' tool that comes with the macOS.

 ```shell
 cd /Volumes/USBDRIVE/